HanXHX/ansible-check-mk-agent/README.md

 - `mk_port`: TCP port to listen
 - `mk_only_from`: IP list who can call service.
 Default: empty list = all.
-- `mk_xinetd_daemon`: default is xinetd, other systems will be managed later.
+- `mk_inetd_daemon`: default is xinetd, other systems will be managed later.
 - `mk_disable`: disable inetd service

 Dependencies